Stay frosty like Tony

 Enter: Anon

-A1: Custom Setting [ Type:Global Name:private_dns_mode Value:opportunistic Use Root:Off Read Setting To: ]
+A1: Custom Setting [ Type:Global Name:private_dns_mode Value:off Use Root:Off Read Setting To: ]

 Exit: Anon